CanDIG/candigv2-ingest/README.md

 ```

 > [!CAUTION]
-> A POST request to the `ingest/program` replaces any existing program registration data for that program, so to add a curator, existing users plus the additional user would need to be added.
+> A POST request to the `ingest/program` replaces any existing program registration data for that program, so to add a curator, existing users plus the additional users would need to be added to the payload.

 ## 2. Clinical data